Ru Ba Ru

-Ru Ba Ru is a 2008 Indian drama film directed by the debutant director Arjun Bali.
-Filmed in Hindi, the film revolves around the relationship between a live-in couple caught amidst their busy professional careers.
-The film stars actors Randeep Hooda and a relative newcomer Shahana Goswami in the leading role.
-Rati Agnihotri, Kulbhushan Kharbanda and Jayant Kriplani play the supporting roles.
-This movie is an adaptation of Junger's film If Only (2004).
+Ru Ba Ru is a 2008 Indian Hindi-language romantic drama film directed by Arjun Bali.
+The film revolves around the relationship between a live-in couple caught amidst their busy professional careers.
+It stars Randeep Hooda and Shahana Goswami in the lead roles.
+Rati Agnihotri, Kulbhushan Kharbanda and Jayant Kripalani play supporting roles.
+This film is an adaptation of If Only (2004).